Dr. Stephen Simon

 As a self-proclaimed “endo nerd,” Dr. Kohout’s interest in root canals is not limited to business hours.
 He spends time each day reading and participating in online forums dedicated to root canal treatment.
 When he can actually stop thinking about work, Dr. Kohout enjoys road trips.
 His favorite Texas road trip is a tie between Big Bend National Park and Caddo Lake.
 As an avid reader, he has a special interest in books about business and history.
 Dr. Kohout also enjoys traveling to California to visit his family and go hiking in the nearby mountains.

 In her early career, Dr. Mulko graduated with Honors in Chemistry from Dartmouth College and has been published in a scientific journal for her research efforts.
-She is a board certified Diplomat of the American Board of Endodontics, a member of the American Dental Association, and of the American Association of Endodontists.
-She is also actively involved in the San Antonio District Dental Society.
-Dr. Mulko has worked as a general dentist in Massachusetts, as an Endodontist in the D.C. area, and currently is an Endodontist for the U.S. Army Dental Corps Reserves.
-She is fluent in Spanish and speaks Italian.
+She is a board certified Diplomat of the American Board of Endodontics, Dr. Mulko has worked as a general dentist in Massachusetts, as an Endodontist in the D.C. area, and currently is an Endodontist for the U.S. Army Dental Corps Reserves.
+She most recently worked for 5 years as an endodontist in a private practice in San Antonio before moving to Austin.
+She is fluent in Spanish.